Unlock new offers at our Endless Summer Event!

 Never underestimate the importance of ear care, your hearing might depend on it.

-How to get rid of water in ear?
+How to get water out of your ears?

-You can try to remove the water in your ear in many ways, including:
+You can try to get water out of your ear in many ways, here are the best ones:

 • Create a vacuum: Stand with the affected ear facing downwards and press the palm of your hand on it for short intervals until water starts to come out.
 Remember to keep it pointing towards the floor, otherwise, you risk pushing the water deeper into the ear canal.
 This method will create a vacuum that will draw the water toward your hand;